BLINCdev/Bypass-Prosthesis/README.md

 ## Included Files

 * __3D Print Files:__ The folder that contains the STL files for 3D printing.
 These parts are designed for printing in PLA on a Makerbot Replicator 2.
 NOTE: The STL files have been adjusted to print with proper tolerances in the PLA material.
-* __Wiring Diagram:__ provides the necessary connections for proper function, including joystick control, LED indicators, and Bento Arm wiring as modified for use in the bypass prosthesis.
+* __Bypass Prosthesis Wiring Diagram:__ provides the necessary connections for proper function, including joystick control, LED indicators, and Bento Arm wiring as modified for use in the bypass prosthesis.
-* __Bill of Materials:__ a list of all off-the-shelf materials used in construction of the bypass prosthesis.
-Note: We have listed the distributors that we have used in the past as a point of reference, but be aware that there are multiple distributor options for each part and that we do not endorse the listed distributors in any way.

 ## Contributing
 You can share your experience, new design, ideas, feature requests, or questions on the [BlincDev project forum](https://blincdev.ca/forum/).